Why Pursue a PhD in Accounting?

 ACCTG 706.
 Behavioral Research in Accounting

-A generalist course on research that is primarily oriented to individual behavior in accounting settings.
+A generalist course on research that is primarily oriented to individual behaviour in accounting settings.
 Topics covered will include individual cognitive processes and limitations, the experimental method, and a broad survey of experimental studies (drawing on psychology and economics) conducted in accounting settings.
 Open to all doctoral students or with the written permission of the instructor.
 Approval of the Associate Dean, PhD Program is also required for non-PhD students.

 ACCTG 707.
 Introduction to Accounting in its Organizational and Social Context